Man injured, reports of gunshots, armed police swarm Taradale

 One man at the scene was taken to Hawke's Bay Hospital in a serious condition.

-Investigations appeared to centre around a black car parked on Balmoral St, with its front door partially open.
+Investigations appeared to centre around a black Nissan Skyline parked on Balmoral St, with its front door partially open.

 Police had placed cones around the car and were photographing the scene.